alexgrauroca/go-test-class-api/README.md

 There's a swagger.yml at doc/api with all the API documentation.

+## Testing
 To run the tests, I recommend to use the next command:

 `go test ./tests/... -p 1`

 I recommend to use the -p flag to 1, because if we use the concurrent tests, there's a possibility to found some issues relateds to the concurrencies and the different configurations.

+### MockDb
+The structs and funcs included at database/mock are used for testing.
+There are 3 types of tests:

+- Model testing.
+- API testing.
+- Postgres testing.

+Model and API testing are using mocked database, postgres is using postgres test container.
+This is because in that way I can control every different step of the processes, as I can validate if an error is caused by the database or by the code.
+Also, I can start coding without a database engine.

+## API info
+I've created a GET /classes endpoint, in order to get all the classes createds with their id.
+As it wasn't at the requirements, this endpoint doesn't have any queryString params, like limit, offset, sort or any other filter.